 By Bradley Hatchett – Founder of Network My Club

-2020 has seen the adoption of video conferencing technology and the surge in virtual events.
+2020 saw the mass adoption of video conferencing technology.
+With that, the surge in virtual events.
 Ourselves included.
-Having been forced to adapt our in-person events online.

-Now, almost 100 online events into our journey, we’re sharing that knowledge and experience with other event organisers.
-To work with them to deliver their own events virtually.
+Now, almost 100 online events into our journey, we’re sharing that knowledge and experience with companies choosing to deliver their own events virtually.

-The opportunity with online events is huge.
+The opportunity with virtual events is huge.
 But it’s not as simple as taking your in person event and slapping it on Zoom.
-Trust me, I wish it was.

-As an organiser, there are many factors to consider.
+As a virtual event organiser, there are many factors to consider.
+I’ve narrowed it down to 6.
+Let’s get into them…

 Content & Format